 However, most of my meals are consumed in the presence of a toddler, so I am more mindful of him throwing rice and chicken on the floor, hurling his sippy cup at my head (or my wine glass), or taking off towards the den with fists full of yogurt.
 What this leads to is shoveling down my food, barely tasting and enjoying it, not feeling physically full and/or emotionally satiated, and then eating something else that I truly wasn’t hungry for in the first place.
 I would be devastated to actually lose my sense of taste, but I think I have taken it for granted lately.
 This is definitely NOT mindful.

-So this is my new mantra:
+So MINDFUL is my new mantra:

 I put this post-it in my kitchen so that I can see it when I am making dinner, or eating with The Bug, or bringing dinner into the dining room.
 A reminder to slow down and appreciate all of the sensations of food.
 And life.
 And people.
 Because I don’t think I do that often enough.

-- 1 small roasted beet (about ½ cup), quartered and sliced
+- 1 small roasted beet about 1/2 cup, quartered and sliced

-- ½ cup chopped cucumber
+- 1/2 cup chopped cucumber

 - 2 Tbsp crumbled Gorgonzola or other blue cheese

-- 1-2 Tbsp vinaigrette dressing (I had made a balsamic vinaigrette the night before, but any homemade or bottled vinaigrette, or just some balsamic vinegar and olive oil will do)
+- 1-2 Tbsp vinaigrette dressing I had made a balsamic vinaigrette the night before, but any homemade or bottled vinaigrette, or just some balsamic vinegar and olive oil will do

 - Mix everything together in a bowl, then dump over the salad greens of your choice (I used mixed baby greens).